Why do we do what we do? What is important to us?

 Our Stephen Ministry exists to serve God by bringing Christ’s healing love to individuals who are experiencing life’s challenges and difficulties.

-Where do we need to go?
-Recruit more effectively so that we add 5-8 Stephen Ministers to the 13 we have now, in the next two years.
+Therefore, our direction is to recruit more effectively so that we add 5-8 Stephen Ministers to the 13 we have now, in the next two years.

-What are we going to do?
-We plan to have a Stephen Minister Training Session in the fall of 2018.
+To achieve this, we plan to hold a Stephen Minister Training Session in the fall of 2018.

 Is God calling you to be a Stephen Minister?

-Stephen Ministry, a ministry of Congregational Care.
+Along with Ironworks, Stephen Ministry is a ministry of Congregational Care.
 Stuart Neagle, Elder.